krasimir/actml/README.md

 );
 ```

 Notice how `GetMySchedule` and `AmIGoingToTheBeach` became pure functions which only accept what they need.
 I know what you are thinking - "Do we really need such kung-fu to make those functions pure?".
 Well, we may achieve the same thing but we need a fourth function that act as a composition layer and wires everything.
-That is one of the benefits of ActML.
+ActML is doing that and it comes with a lot more opportunities for composition.
 It is your glue layer where you say what needs to happen without specifying how.

 ## What you need to use ActML